daniestevez/free-outernet/README.md

 All this software is the result of a reverse engineering effort, since Outernet does not publish any documentation for the protocols they use.

-Currently you can use `outernet_kiss_file.py` with a KISS file recorded by gr-outernet to extract the files broadcast by the Outernet file service and read the time packets.
+You can use `free-outernet.py` to receive UDP packets in real-time from gr-outernet or with a KISS file recorded previously by gr-outernet. `free-outernet.py` recovers the files that are transmitted by Outernet and prints the time packets.
+It also prints some interesting debug info.

 Things that are not implemented/supported yet: